 What other options do I have to teach online without a degree?

-If you don’t want to work for a company like those above and you’re still wondering how to teach English online without a degree, there are a couple of additional options you may want to consider.
+If you don’t want to work with a company like those above and you’re still wondering how to teach English online without a degree, there are a couple of additional freelance options you may want to consider.

-The first is using the marketplace for teaching English online, via sites like italki or Preply.
-These types of companies work somewhat like agents, supplying both a platform on which you can create a profile and a pool of potential students you can attract to your profile.
+The first is using the marketplace for teaching English online via sites like italki or Preply.
+These types of companies work somewhat like agents, supplying both a platform on which you can create an online teacher profile and a pool of potential students you can attract to your profile.

-You’ll choose your own schedule and pay rate and market yourself to the students who the company has recruited.
+You’ll create your own online English teaching schedule and pay rate and market yourself to the students who the company has recruited.
 In exchange for helping to connect you with students and handling all financial transactions, these marketplaces will take a cut of your earnings.